SCAlabUnical/IOM-NN/README.md

 - Install requirements
 ```
 pip install requirements.txt
-python -m spacy download en_core_web_lg
 ```
 ### Use
-- Run the HASHET model
+- Run IOM-NN
 ```
-python run.py
+python twitter_opinion_miner.py
 ```

 ## Dataset

-The dataset available in the `input/` folder is a sample of 100 tweets which has the sole purpose of showing the functioning of the methodology.
-Each tweet is a json formatted string.
+The dataset available in the `input/` folder contains tweet collected from the state of Colorado before the 2016 US presidential elections.

-The real datasets on which HASHET has been validated are in the `used_dataset` folder.
-In accordance with Twitter API Terms, only Tweet IDs are provided as part of this datasets.
-To recollect tweets based on the list of Tweet IDs contained in these datasets you will need to use tweet 'rehydration' programs.

-The resulting json line for each tweet after rehydration must have this format:
+Each row represents a tweet and is a json strings formatted as follows:
 ```
 {
    "id":"id",